Quick Answer

 Unlike Picture Mushroom, a mushroom identifier tool in the app checks fungi alongside many other visual categories but not human-confirmed edibility.

-When to use is there an app that identifies mushrooms (and when not to)
+When to use a mushroom identification app (and when not to)

 Use it when